paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 * Add an entry to the respective `valid` or `invalid` list of the `CandidateVotes` for each statement in `statements`.
 * Write the `CandidateVotes` to the underyling DB.
 * If the both `valid` and `invalid` lists now have non-zero length where previously one or both had zero length, the candidate is now freshly disputed.
-* If freshly disputed, load `"recent-disputes"` and add the candidate hash and session index.
+* If freshly disputed, load `"recent-disputes"` and add the candidate hash and session index with an `Avoid` implication.
 Also issue a [`DisputeParticipationMessage::Participate`][DisputeParticipationMessage].
-* If the dispute now has supermajority votes in the "valid" direction, according to the `SessionInfo` of the dispute candidate's session, there is no need to do anything explicitly.
+* If the dispute now has supermajority votes in the "valid" direction, according to the `SessionInfo` of the dispute candidate's session, the `BlockImplication` should be set to 'Accept'.
 The dispute will be pruned after some time.
-* If the dispute now has supermajority votes in the "invalid" direction, there is no need to do anything explicitly.
+* If the dispute now has supermajority votes in the "invalid" direction, the `BlockImplication` should be set to `Avoid`.
 It will be pruned after some time and all chains containing the disputed block will be reverted by the runtime.
 * Write `"recent-disputes"`

 ### On `DisputeCoordinatorMessage::RecentDisputes`